CuteLittleGoat/rpg-dataslate-relay/README.md

        allow read, write: if true;

+3. Make sure `DataSlate/config/firebase-config.js` contains your own Firebase values.
-3. Make sure you clicked **Send** in the GM panel.
+4. Make sure you clicked **Send** in the GM panel.
-4. Refresh both browser tabs.
+5. Refresh both browser tabs.
-5. Wait one minute and refresh GitHub Pages again.
+6. Wait one minute and refresh the hosted page again.
+7. If you use GitHub Pages, make sure GitHub Pages finished publishing the latest commit.

 ---